UAV-AVL/Benchmark/README.md

   python baseline.py
 ```

-if you want to test your own dataset, please put your drone images in xxx
+if you want to test your own dataset, please following these steps:
+1. put your drone images in .\Data\UAV_image\your_test_region (the default image format is JPG, if you use other image format, please change the image read function.
+2. put your reference maps in .\Data\Reference_map\your_test_region (the 2d reference map and the corresponding dsm map are required, the default image format is TIF).
+3. add new configuration data in .\Data\metadata\your_test_region.json

 ```bash
   cd my-project